fairbrother-lab/LariatMapper/README.md

 # WARNING: WORK IN PROGRESS, NOT CURRENTLY RELIABLE

-# Lariat Mapping | The Fairbrother Lab
+# LariatMapper | The Fairbrother Lab

 ## Overview